 However, every detail of the meal had been carefully planned.
 The wine was chilled, the table looked lovely and there was almost constant laughter.
 Viewers seemed to be engaged: ‘Go daphne!!

-Mum prepared tomato and mushroom soup for her four guests, followed by wild salmon, only to find out that two of the guests disliked fish, which was a bit of a pity.
+Mum prepared tomato and mushroom soup for her four guests, (quite good but looks disgusting on camera) followed by wild salmon, only to find out that two of the guests disliked fish, which was a bit of a pity.

 Viewers on Twitter were appalled: ‘Seriously….
 Who don’t eat fish?’ & ‘So James wouldn’t eat Daphne’s main cause he doesn’t like fish but his starter is lobster?